lo-la-do-li/silver-nest/README.md

 This app was created with two specific audiences in mind and solves a problem for each stakeholder, respectively.

-- College students seeking to enter the medical field, who are currently enrolled in a health and human sciences program
+- _College students_ seeking to enter the medical field, who are currently enrolled in a health and human sciences program
-- Older adults who wish to age-in-place, or maintain some independence by continuing to live in their own home.
+- _Older adults_ who wish to age-in-place, or maintain some independence by continuing to live in their own home.

-The idea is to give students in the college of Health and Human sciences the chance to live with an older adult _rent free_ in exchange for assistance with trips to doctor's appointments, help with mobility, taking medications, and general activities of daily living. <br>
+The idea is to give students in the college of Health and Human Sciences the chance to live with an older adult _rent free_ in exchange for assistance with trips to doctor's appointments, help with mobility, taking medications, and general activities of daily living. <br>

 The [Silver Nest Backend Server](https://github.com/chadrick-d-dev/silver-nest-api), created by the original SilverNest team, is a database that enables this application to fetch specific information provided by the older adults who are participating in this program.